ynniv/vagrant-opengenera/README.md

   * ```make && vagrant up```

 This will create an ubuntu-7.10-server-amd64 drive image that is staged for use with vagrant.
 Practically this means sizing a new disk image, installing the OS with specific settings, installing some base ruby packages, creating a vagrant user, etc (http://vagrantup.com/v1/docs/base_boxes.html).
 This takes approximately a half hour on a Core 2 Duo.
 Vagrant will then launch this image in virtual box and set up port forwarding (2222 -> vm 22, 5902 -> vm 5901).
 On launch, provision.sh jumps through some hoops to set up Open Genera (see notes/*), and run it inside a VNC session.

+Building the image involves pulling files from the Internet, which introduces uncertainty.
+If you're having trouble completing this step, compare your build output with one possible successful output at ```notes/full-make.log```.

 ## Get Set
 After the server is running, you can use Open Genera by opening: